caas-team/sparrow/README.md

 The loader can be selected by specifying the `loaderType` configuration parameter.

-The default loader is an `http` loader that is able to get the checks configuration from a remote endpoint during runtime.
+The default loader is a `http` loader that is able to get the checks configuration from a remote endpoint during runtime.

 Available loader: